obviousninja/SickSickDoctorIsIn/README.md

 Documentation:

   displays the question above a MultiLine EditText.
 The user can click in the MultiLine EditText to answer the question.
 Below the EditText there will be a cancel button and a submit button.
 Clicking cancel will return the user to the question's main page.
 Clicking submit will send the user to the question's main page, but with the user's answer included.

+PART: QuestionView and QuestionList

+QUESTIONVIEW:

+Status:
+  Awaiting database implementation to track upvotes and downvotes.

+Description:
+  Displays a question's title and description.
+Also shows the existing answers to the question and has a button which is meant to lead to the AnswerQuestion activity.

+QUESTIONLIST:
+Status:
+  Awaiting database implementation to obtain questions.
+It currently creates sample questions on its own.
+  Awaiting category/question implementation to create a list of questions based on their category.

+Description:
+  Displays a list of questions.
+Tapping a question leads to its QuestionView.
+The QuestionList View also has a button which is meant to allow users to ask a new question when the AskQuestion activity is implemented.